-Joanna Woodward, known as profesionaly as Jowonder, is a multi-disciplined artist and writer, she tells made up stories about things that are, and aren’t real; seeing most things as magical including science.
+I draw from fairy tales, comics, religion and quantum physics, and tell made up stories about things that are, and aren’t real; seeing most things as magical including science.

-She was selected twice for The New Contemporaries exhibition, to which she was also prize winner.
-Has exhibited at Wellcome Collection (London), and world wide.
-Her avant-garde animated films have been screened on television and internationally; winning the Grand Prize at Zagreb International Festival of Animated Film, The Time Out Film Award, and Best Debute Film at the British Film Awards; they're noted by mythographer Marina Warner, are a part of the BFI Collection and included in The World History Of Animation.
+My avant-garde animated films have been screened internationally and on UK television; winning the Grand Prize at Zagreb International Festival of Animated Film, The Time Out Film Award, and Best Debute Film at the British Film Awards, noted by mythographer Marina Warner, they are a part of the BFI Collection.

-I believe that the spirit of playfulness is the most important element in any discovery, when we are playful our egos, and maybe even space-time gets out of the way.
+I believe that the spirit of playfulness is the most important element in any artwork, when we are playful our egos, and maybe even space-time gets out of the way.

 In 2007, I embarked on the '6 Days Goodbye Poems Of Ophelia' project.
 The project is a living painting in bacteria, a re-telling of the story of Ophelia's death depicted in John Everett Millais' oil painting; seeing her death as a form of beautiful transformation a return to the land.
 The work uses the movement of live bacteria for animation and was created in a sterile laboratory,(commissioned by The Wellcome Trust, science by Dr Simon Park), the poetic soundtracks to the animations are created by the public and some of the international poetry soundscapes are currently still in process.